cis-famu/oer-assignment-oer-group-7/Chapter 2.md

 In this chapter you will learn the basics of C++.

+In this chapter, you'll dive into the basics of C++, the programming language used to create computer programs.
+But before we get started, let's answer two fundamental questions: What is a computer program?
+And what is programming?

+A computer program, simply put, is a set of instructions designed to perform a specific task.
+Programming, on the other hand, is the process of planning and creating these instructions.
+But there's more to it than that.
+Let's use an analogy to shed some light on the nature of programming.
+Think of a recipe for cooking—it's also a kind of program.
+And just like with cooking, there are a few things we can agree on:

+Following a recipe is usually easier than creating one from scratch.
+Some recipes are great, while others might not turn out so well.
+Some recipes are straightforward, while others are more complex.
+Certain recipes consistently produce good results, while others may not.
+To follow a recipe successfully, you need to understand how to use cooking tools and ingredients.
+Similarly, to create effective computer programs, you need to understand the basics of programming languages and how they work.

+Now, let's extend the cooking analogy a bit further.
+Imagine you're teaching someone to become a chef.
+How would you go about it?
+Would you start by introducing them to delicious dishes, hoping they develop a taste for good food?
+Or would you have them follow recipe after recipe, hoping they pick up some skills along the way?
+Or perhaps you'd begin by teaching them about kitchen tools, ingredients, and how they come together to create flavorful meals?

+Learning a programming language, like learning to cook or play a musical instrument, requires hands-on experience with the tools.
+You can't become a skilled chef just by reading cookbooks, nor can you become a proficient musician by studying musical theory alone.
+The same principle applies to programming—you need to understand the fundamentals of the language and practice writing code to create functional programs.
+So let's roll up our sleeves and start exploring the world of C++ programming!

 # REVIEW QUESTIONS
 1.Explain the role of 'cin' and 'cout' in C++ input and output operations 2.Describe the roles of manipulators in C++ output operations.